What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 Compost

-If you cut corners and fail to dethatch and aerate the lawn, your compost will be rendered mostly useless because it can’t absorb into the soil properly.
+If you cut corners and fail to dethatch and aerate the lawn, your compost will be rendered mostly ineffective because it can’t be absorbed into the soil properly.

 Instead, aim to use it within a few days after aeration for the best results.